Guilty or Not Guilty

 First, let me again qualify real guilt.
 In the Bible and in our society guilt is a legal term.
 If we have disobeyed God or the law of the land, we are guilty whether we feel guilty or not.
 The appropriate emotional response for when we have done wrong in biblical terms is godly sorrow.
 This is the way we rightly feel when we have sinned and done wrong.
 If we don't, we may have a dulled or dead conscience.
 However, at least in our Western society, we tend to think of guilt as an emotional response, so that's the way I will address it here.

-With real guilt, as we said yesterday, when we confess our sin and wherever possible put wrongs right, we should no longer feel guilty.
+With real guilt, we should no longer feel guilty when we confess our sins and make our wrongs right wherever possible.
 God forgives us and we are no longer under condemnation.
 If we still feel guilty, chances are it is false guilt and/or shame.

 True guilt says you have done bad (or badly).
 False guilt makes you feel bad even when you are not guilty.
 And shame says you are bad; that is, a bad person.
 The latter two are both psychologically damaging and are conditioned or learned responses.